k0retux/fuddly/docs/source/scenario.rst

 the exhausted disruptor and make new data available to it (by pulling data from preceding data makers in the chain or by using the *seed* again).

-Additional *data maker chains* can be added to a :class:`framework.scenario.DataProcess` thanks to :meth:`framework.scenario.DataProcess.append_new_process`.
+Additional *data maker chains* can be added to a :class:`framework.data.DataProcess` thanks to :meth:`framework.data.DataProcess.append_new_process`.
 Switching from the current process to the next one is carried out when the current one is interrupted by a yielding disruptor.
 Note that in the case the data process has its ``auto_regen`` parameter set to ``True``, the current interrupted chain won't be rerun until every other